 In Teamfight Tactics, a team can’t reach the latter stages of a match without having Origin or Class synergies.
 You could have a handful of powerful, fully upgraded champions, but if there’s no shared bonus effect between them, they’ll likely perish in an instant.

 Origin and Class synergies can increase your champions’ max health, make them immune to magic damage and even increase your gold earnings by a considerable amount.

-Below we’ve gathered a list of all the champions and the best team compositions of the moment and we’ll continue to update this page as Teamfight Tactics undergoes patches, updates and the like.
+Below we’ve gathered a list of all the champions and the best team compositions of the moment and we’ll continue to update this page as Teamfight Tactics undergoes major patches.

 If you think we’ve missed a particular team composition, champion or synergy , do let us know in the comments section below!